 (And we’ll skip ahead to the greatest day of my life…)

 On June 1, 2002, I met Angie.
 We went on a date to play miniature golf.
 I was so nervous, I acted like a nervous wreck (a.k.a. idiot).
 So much so that the date turned into an epic disaster.
-Thankfully, Angie gave me a second chance, and we have been together ever since.
+Thankfully, Angie gave me a second chance.

 The font used in the header image is called Special Elite.